 Those people who are involved in the complaint (including the complainant, witnesses etc.) are also under a duty to maintain confidentiality and display a commitment to uphold the integrity of the investigation process.
 If the complainant chooses to bring a support person with them to any meetings, they too are bound by confidentiality.
 Gossiping and/or the spreading of rumors as a result of, or in connection with, a process followed under this policy will not be tolerated under any circumstances and may lead to further disciplinary action for those concerned.

 The Institution forbids: disruptive or offensive classroom behavior; attendance of classes while under the influence of alcohol or any prohibited mood altering substances; the making of inappropriate remarks concerning another student or staff or instructor’s ethnicity, race, religion or sexual orientation and any other conduct which is determined to be detrimental or damaging to other students, staff members, instructors or the Institution.

 Any of the following, if substantiated, will result in immediate dismissal without a warning letter or probationary period:

-Your schedule for classes and submissions will be sent to you by the Head of Academics or Operations Coordinator.
+Your schedule for classes and submissions will be sent to you by the Head of Student Operations or Operations Coordinator.